Edward of Woodstock-24 May 1355

 ‘Yes, my personal preference would be to marry Joan.’

 ‘Then we must plan to make it happen.
 The first step is relatively easy.
-I must never again make love to Joan. we must then arrange for the negotiations with Ximene to fail, but in a way where no blame for the failure can be attributed to you.
+I must never again make love to Joan.
+We must then arrange for the negotiations with Ximene to fail, but in a way where no blame for the failure can be attributed to you.
 I do not know how that can be done but I will find a way, I promise you I will find a way.’

 The Prince realised what a sacrifice the Earl had just made.
 He stood and embraced the Earl.

-After a short silence the Earl pulled away.
+After a short silence, the Earl pulled away.
 He frowned.

 The Prince blinked.
 ‘Something else?

-‘Yeees, earlier this evening you were talking about riding to Castelingest and for that matter the other venues where you might meet Southern Lords.
+‘Yeees, earlier this evening you were talking about riding to Montauban and for that matter the other venues where you might meet Southern Lords.
 You expressed a desire to go alone, to create an impression of being peaceable, approachable.
 I think I should advise you against that.
-In any case it would expose you to risk but with Du Guesclin about… Du Guesclin knows your safety is my responsibility, and he would like nothing better than to make me look a fool.
-Add to that the ransom the you would bring…’
+In any case, it would expose you to risk but with Du Guesclin about… Du Guesclin knows your safety is my responsibility, and he would like nothing better than to make me look a fool.
+Add to that the ransom you would bring…’

 The Prince sighed.
 ‘I know you see these things differently than I do, but I also know that my security is your core task and not only that it is the task I have given you.
 You have become my conscience.
 So what do you recommend?’